Yukeshraja/sonar-webhook/README.md

-This Job for triggering jenkins build
+This Job for triggering jenkins build.